tbdbatista/chat-with-me/README.md

 After logging into the app, you can leave a message for the developer: Thiago Batista.
 But remember that all messages are saved in firebase and are not encrypted.

-This project was created as part of iOS & Swift - The Complete iOS App Development Bootcamp, by Dr. Angela Yu in Udemy.
+This project was created as part of iOS & Swift - The Complete iOS App Development Bootcamp, by Dr. Angela Yu hosted on udemy platform.

 Certification can be verified here: https://www.udemy.com/certificate/UC-c96c25ef-b230-448b-9232-fcc98dc002d8/